How much does an Arizona notary bond cost?

 Why do I need this bond?

-Prior to being commissioned, notaries in Arizona must provide the Secretary of State with a $5,000 surety bond.
+Prior to being commissioned, notaries in Arizona must provide the Secretary of State with a $5,000 notary bond.

 Arizona notary surety bonds ensure notaries adhere to all laws, rules and regulations stated in the Arizona Revised Statutes—specifically Title 41.